 Each new version instance of a baseline can add or remove settings or introduce other changes.
 For example, as new Windows settings become available with new versions of Windows 10/11, the MDM Security Baseline might receive a new version instance that includes the newest settings.

-In the Microsoft Endpoint Manager admin center, under Endpoint security > Security baselines you'll see a list of the available baselines.
+In the Microsoft Intune admin center, under Endpoint security > Security baselines you'll see a list of the available baselines.
 The list includes:

 - The baseline template name.

 - How many profiles you have that use that type of baseline.